yakhyo/ML-Template/README.md

 ## Contributing

 If you welcome contributions from other developers, explain how they can get started.
 Include information on how to report bugs, request features, or submit code changes.
+If you welcome contributions from other developers, explain how they can get started.
+Include information on how to report bugs, request features, or submit code changes.
+See the [Contributing policy](.github/CONTRIBUTING.md) and [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## License